Soaking Plastic Impression Trays in Cold Sterile Solutions Leaves a Bad Taste in Patients’ Mouths

 The result is that disinfected plastic trays contact mucosal tissue and can cause serious irritation, literally leaving a bad taste in the mouth of your patient.
 Not good.
 Not only is this an issue with impression trays, but with anything else that is plastic, is disinfected, and is eventually used in the mouth.
 Bite sticks are another good example of a product that will retain toxic chemical residues if not disinfected with the right stuff.

-Solutions for Your Plastic Trays
+Solutions for Your Plastic Impression Trays

 The good news is that plastics are now available for manufacturing these “disposable” items that can be steam-sterilized.
 We carry a complete line of autoclavable impression trays that are very economically priced, as well as bite sticks that can not only be steam-sterilized but even a model that can be dry heat sterilized.